enewton3/launch-counter/README.md

 #### MVP

 - Pulling Data from API - Launch Dates, times, types, and extra description ----tick----
-- CSS responsive design - primarily for mobile, but looks decent on desktop as well.
+- CSS responsive design - primarily for mobile, but looks decent on desktop as well. ----tick----
-- Ability to display more information about a specific launch, and also link to even more information
+- Ability to display more information about a specific launch, and also link to even more information ----tick----
-- displays a photo of the spacecraft being used behind each launch countdown using spacecraft endpoint of API
+- displays a photo of the spacecraft being used behind each launch countdown using spacecraft endpoint of API ----tick----

 #### PostMVP